daltonclaybrook/SpaceFactoryNetworking/README.md

     }

 Image Manager:

-    self.imageManager = [[SFSImageManager alloc] initWithFileManager:nil];
-    // causes a file manager to be created for you.
+    // using 'nil' causes a file manager to be created for you. self.imageManager = [[SFSImageManager alloc] initWithFileManager:nil];

     NSURL *url = [NSURL URLWithString:@"http://placekitten/600/500"];